 In 2009, the Planning Board approved the neighboring Preliminary Plan No. 120060610, Greenbriar at Norbeck Crossing, which is also located in the R-200/TDR-7 zone and was approved as an optional method of development.
 During that approval, there was a waiver granted to not perform a resubdivision analysis, recognizing that the recent rezoning, and isolated nature of this Master Plan study area made it practically difficult to establish a neighborhood to use in performing a resubdivision, and that the high level of density recommended in the Master Plan compared to the existing developed density was an unusual circumstance.
 Most of the existing lots within the Golden Bear Area were recorded under the previous RE-2 zone and, as such, required much larger lots than what is currently supported by the Master Plan and zoning.
-Instead, the Board decided to hold the development to the development standards of the R-200/TDR-7 zone rather than to the existing lot pattern.
+Instead, the Board decided to hold the development to the existing lot pattern.